pmlex/children-story-ai/README.md

 ```bash
 npm run dev
 ```
-The application will start, usually on `http://localhost:5173`.
+The application will start, example on `http://localhost:3001`.
 Open this URL in your browser to start generating stories!

 ### 5. Using the App
 - **Characters:** Enter names for the main characters.